elmq0022/kami/README.md

 - if there are no params, expect an empty `map[string]string`
 - users should check that a value exists in the map using the standard Go idiom: `val, exists := params[key]`

+### Path Registration

+The addition of a path mutates the radix used for looks and is NOT thread safe.
+The expectation is routes will be registered prior to the server performing any path lookups.
+Lookups are read only and therefor thread safe.